holochain/holochain-cmd/README.md

 $ hc generate zomes/your_zome_name rust
 ```

-Currently, Zomes can be generated as `rust`, or as `assemblyscript`. `hc generate` scaffolds the files and config you need to get started.
-In the command above, we declared `rust` just to be explicit, even though it's the default language.
+Currently, Zomes can be generated as `rust`.
+In the future, you may be able to generate zomes in another language. `hc generate` scaffolds the files and config you need to get started.

 What this did is generate a new folder under `zomes` called `users`.
 Here is the folder structure of it.
 - users